-Lifts are permitted in some, but not all dance disciplines.
+Lifts are permitted in some, but not all dance disciplines and age divisions.
 Please refer to specific rules for the discipline in question.

-Lifts are NOT permitted in Children's divisions unless stated otherwise in the specific rules governing a specific discipline.
+Lifts are NOT permitted in ALL Children's divisions.

 ACROBATIC MOVEMENTS:

 Acrobatics are those movements, in which body overturns round sagital or frontal axis, such as somersaults, hand wheeling and similar figures.
 These movements are permitted in some, but not all disciplines.
 Please refer to specific rules for the discipline in question.